bootdotdev/blog/content/cryptography/how-does-https-work.md

 ## When should I use HTTPs?

-While HTTPs is only *critically* important when it comes to sensitive data, it's a good idea to just use HTTPS for *all* of your web traffic.
-If you browse to a website that doesn't use HTTPs, your browser will actually give you an ugly little warning to let you know that the site is not as secure as it should be.
+While HTTPS is only *critically* important when it comes to sensitive data, it's a good idea to just use HTTPS for *all* of your web traffic.
+If you browse a website that doesn't use HTTPS, your browser will actually give you an ugly little warning to let you know that the site is not as secure as it should be.

 ![no http browser](/img/800/no-https.png.webp)

-*If you develop websites, use HTTPs.*
+*If you develop websites, use HTTPS.*

 ## Careful!
 HTTPS is not necessarily private